Pebbles Resort

 Scenery lovers: Head over to the magical island of Gozo, where you’ll find the beautiful church of Ta' Pinu and the idyllic Dwejra Bay.

-Language: English and Maltese are the most popular languages, and you’ll probably hear some Italian spoken, too.
-Most workers in hotels, shops and restaurants will speak good English, but take a phrase book in case you decide to explore more remote parts of the island.
+Language: English and Maltese are the official languages, and you’ll probably hear some Italian spoken, too.
+Most workers in hotels, shops and restaurants will speak good English, but keep your language app to hand (or take a phrase book) in case you decide to explore more remote parts of the island.

 Currency: The currency used in Bugibba is the Euro (€).